 Modeselektor and Pfadfinderie

-He has played on several TV and film soundtracks including Ruth Barrett's scores for BBC drama series Hunted and Remember Me and her cues for feature film Harry Brown
+Rob has played on recordings for artists including Portishead, M.I.A, DJ Yoda, producer Haydn Bendal and two albums for The Trans-Siberian March Band.
+Playing for TV and film includes Ruth Barrett's scores for BBC drama series Hunted and Remember Me and feature film Harry Brown.

 DJ Yoda & Trans-Siberian March Band - Shambala Festival Main Stage 2012

 “But better than both was the Trans-Siberian March Band, a 13-piece Balkan brass ensemble of flamboyantly dressed Londoners, who played a hugely entertaining collaborative show with the hip-hop turntable virtuoso DJ Yoda.
-Lively and witty, they proved to be perfect festival crowd-pleasers.” – The Times, WOMAD 2012 review.
+Lively and witty, they proved to be perfect festival crowd-pleasers.” – The Times, WOMAD 2012 review

-He assisted on sessions with artists including Portishead, Tori Amos, Brian Transeau (BT), The Cure, Jhelisa Anderson, Alec Empire and Kula Shaker and with producers Jim Abbiss, Paul Corckett, Ken Thomas and Phil Vinall.
+Rob started his career in 1996 as an assistant / house engineer for UK residential complex Jacobs Studios where he assisted on sessions for artists including Portishead, Tori Amos, Brian Transeau (BT), The Cure, Goldie, Jhelisa Anderson, Alec Empire, Baby Bird, Nicolette and Kula Shaker and worked for producers including Jim Abbiss, Paul Corckett, Ken Thomas and Phil Vinall.

-He feels lucky to have caught the tale end of working on sessions with bands making albums over weeks or months using big desks and analogue tape.
+He feels lucky to have caught the tail end of working on sessions with bands making albums over weeks or months using big desks and analogue tape though through his time with Avid may have assisted in the sad demise of several studios with big desks and analogue tape.